RanjithTeche/rzit-ms-parent/README.md

 # rzit-ms-parent
-Parent project for rzit micro services
+Parent project for rzit micro services.
+This will maintained dependencies of spring boot and spring cloud.